abbyazari/abbyazari.github.io/_pages/join.md

 - After applying potential students should notify me of their application via email; a response is not guaranteed.

-### Post Doctoral and Visitor Funding Opportunities
+### Post Doctoral and Visitor Funding Opportunities *NOW RECRUITING*

-**NEW!
-Post doc position in Mars space environment studies with machine learning open for application!
-Apply [here](https://docs.google.com/document/d/1SxEkAPwEXzDOK14e-M7_LcdLrHEtLwOLTXxpYhNyTbU/).**
+A post doc position in Mars space environment studies with machine learning is now open for application!
+Apply [here](https://docs.google.com/document/d/1SxEkAPwEXzDOK14e-M7_LcdLrHEtLwOLTXxpYhNyTbU/).

 Outside of open calls the following are several (always availiable) avenues to work with the research group.
 ARG is happy to sponsor visiting scholars and I encourage potential post docs and visitors to review these before contacting me.
 I am always happy to be pitched a research collaboration of mutual interest by motivated individuals.
 I am generally interested in machine learning for inverse problems, uncertainty quantification, spatiotemporal datasets, space plasmas, and planetary space environments.
 I have active projects on solar wind estimation for Mars' space environment and in reinforcement learning for space science.